BallAerospace/COSMOS/cosmos-init/plugins/plugin-template/README.md

 See the [COSMOS](cosmosc2.com) documentation for all things COSMOS.

-## Building the plugin (TODO)
+## Building the plugin

-1. docker run -v . build
+1. rake build VERSION=X.Y.Z
-1. how do I get the built stuff out
+   - VERSION is required
+   - gem file will be built locally

 ## Upload plugin